GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/infinity_cell.md

 <ItemImage id="expatternprovider:infinity_cell" scale="4"></ItemImage>
 </Row>

-They hold 2.1 billion items/fluids, and you can extract infinity cobblestone/water from them.
+They hold 2.1 billion items/fluids, and you can extract infinity cobblestone/water from them or inject infinity cobblestone/water into them.

-# Upgrade

-ME Infinity Cell supports <ItemLink id="ae2:void_card" />.
-You can inject infinity cobblestone/water into the cell with overflow card.
-So you also can make it a trash bin for cobblestone/water.